Cambridge District Scout Archive

 3 Ian Lancaster 1st Oakington Diligent scout whilst ill 1976

 The Cornwell Badge is rarely awarded.
 From The Scouter 1932 ‘There used to be such a number of applicants’ … ‘and a considerable cash benefit goes with the award where necessary’.
 All recipients were eligible for a grant or scholarship to help them in their careers.
 A later entry reports an increase in applications.
+In 2013 four were awarded to a youth membership of 434,000.

 1 12 Patrol Leader Eric Curwain.
 14th Cambridge Troop.
 Cornwell Badge.
 May 1918.
 Cornwell012.jpg